By Pia Ersfeld

 Dear Ms. Ersfeld,

-viewed with humor – of course, whenever and wherever possible.
+viewed with humor – absolutely, whenever and wherever possible.

-I had to smile while reading it - and that's always a good thing, there's far too little laughter anyway!
+I even chuckled while reading it – and that's always a good thing, we laugh far too little!

-Then I wanted to read your article to someone and realized that I was so moved by your words that I was probably going to cry while reading it.
+Then I wanted to read your article aloud to someone and realized that I was so moved by your words that I would probably start crying while reading it.
+So I've now printed out the article and will pass it on.

-I'm glad that the text was able to distract you from the migraines a little!! ;-)
+I'm glad the text was able to distract you a little from your migraine!! ;-)

-There is no book yet, but in the small, clear moments that migraines and mastocytosis still allow me, I will continue to write my blog.
+There isn't a book yet, but in the small, clear moments that migraines and mastocytosis currently allow me, I will continue to write on my blog.

-Wonderful... despite the migraine (which was fading) I was able to laugh, and for that (small) moment the pain was really more bearable... does that mean I just need Ms. Ersfeld's book, the blog or her herself with cheering “stories”?
-I'll start the blog...
+Wonderful… despite having a (soon-to-be-receding) migraine, I was able to laugh, and for that (brief) moment the pain was truly more bearable… does that mean all I need is Ms. Ersfeld's book, her blog, or her own uplifting “stories”?
+I'll start with the blog….